 First, measure the volume of the sauna room in cubic feet.
 The general rule of thumb is to use 1 KW of power for every 50 cubic feet of space.
-For example, if your sauna room is 500 cubic feet, you would need a 10 KW heater.
+So, for example, if your sauna room is 500 cubic feet, you would need a 10 KW heater.

-It is also important to consider the desired temperature for your sauna.
+It is also essential to consider the desired temperature for your sauna.
 The higher the temperature, the more power the heater will need.
-For example, if you want a sauna temperature of 190°F, you will need a higher powered heater than if you want a temperature of 150°F.
+For example, if you want a sauna temperature of 190°F, you will need a higher-powered heater than if you want a temperature of 150°F.

 In summary, when choosing a sauna heater, consider the size of the room in cubic feet, the desired temperature, the type of sauna, and consult with a professional to ensure safe installation.
 Use 1 KW of power for every 50 cubic feet of space as a general rule of thumb.

 Below is a general table that gives examples of correct heater sizing for different sized outdoor saunas.

 |Sauna Room Size (Cubic Feet)||Recommended Heater Size (KW)|